IgrikXD/Easy-SDR/PI Attenuator/README.md

 - **Attenuation range:** 1 - 50 dB (see list of parameters in schematic file or [Components list](./SMD/Components%20list.md))
 - **RF connector:** SMA
 - **Feed line:** 50 Ohm coaxial cable

+## List of changes:
+Version **2.0.EE**: the RF line width has been recalculated using [Saturn PCB Design V7.08](http://www.saturnpcb.com/pcb_toolkit/).
+At the moment, the resistance of the RF line is close to 50 Ohms.

 ## What was used in the development?
 | Source | Description |